JakubIllner/jakubillner.github.io/_posts/2025-01-24-dbt-with-adb.markdown

 # __Why to use dbt?__

-There are many ETL tools that can work with ADB.
+There are many ETL tools that can work with Oracle Autonomous Database.
 Oracle Data Transforms is available as part of the ADB service.
 OCI Data Integration supports ADB as well as many other OCI services.
 There are many 3rd party ETL tools working with ADB.
 So why to consider dbt?

 Based on my short experience with dbt Core, I believe that dbt is aimed at data engineers who prefer working with SQL code instead of GUI, who need 100% control over the code and